TheInformationLabNL/Venafi-Tableau-WDC/README.md

 # Use
 To use the Tableau Web Data Connector in Tableau Desktop select the option Web Data Connector from the Data Connections list and enter the url or IP of your Venafi Server followed by TableauWDC (ie. https://<your-venafi-server-url>/TableauWDC to open the connector.
 Supply your username and password.
 On the following screen you can define which tables you would like to load.

+# Support
+For issues please raise an issue here on Github

 # How to compile the source code
 ## Install